Top 40+ SAP CPI Interview Questions and Answers

 Ans:

-SAP CPI Queues are permanent storage containers that hold and manage messages awaiting processing inside integration flows.
-Queues provide message buffering, asynchronous processing, and the decoupling of message producers and consumers, resulting in dependable message delivery and scalability.
+SAP CPI Queues are permanent storage containers that hold and manage messages awaiting processing within integration flows.
+Queues offer message buffering, asynchronous processing, and the decoupling of message producers and consumers, ensuring reliable message delivery and scalability.
+Additionally, they facilitate efficient load balancing and fault tolerance by managing message flow and handling interruptions gracefully.

-24. Could you explain the function of SAP CPI when integrating with SAP Ariba?
+24. Could users explain the function of SAP CPI when integrating with SAP Ariba?

 Ans: